ArticulatedControl17/truck_master/README.md

     `python node.py`

 ## 6. Troubleshooting:
-*  If the PI turns off randomly while driving, it means there's an issue with the power.
-Either the batteries have ran out, or the batteries aren't strong enough to power both the motor and the pi.
-    * Charge batteries
-    * Use a powerbank to power the PI.

 * What is the password?
     - Ask in Slack
 * Nothing happens when pressing the controller?